diptosr/code-wear/CodeWear_Brand_Social_Media_Kit.md

 **Primary tagline:** Debug Your Day

 **Alternate taglines (pick based on platform tone):**
 - Wear the Code.
 Live the Culture.
+(Selected)
 - Apparel Compiled for Developers.
 - By Devs, For Devs.
 - Ship Code.
 Wear Confidence.